fergusonm/LaunchWhenDemo/README.md

 ********** event: ON_RESUME
 ```

 Note the `ON_DESTROY 5` event is never received by the "launch when" observer but it is by the "observe in" observer.
+Also note that the "launch when" observer collected the `ON_STOP 4` event in the `CREATED` lifecycle state.